NaldoGomes0897/xtalk/README.md

 ### Customize the Service

 > [!NOTE]
 > See `examples/sample_app/custom_service.py` for details.
-A dummy `LLMOutputRefactorModel` is added to Xtalk to prepend `Assistant response: ` before model response text.
+A dummy `LLMOutputRefactorModel` is added to X-Talk to prepend `Assistant response: ` before model response text.

 If you want to add new functionality, you can follow the procesures below: